-This fall we have the opportunity to prevent a planned killing of stray dogs and cats in Romania, where we carry out a castration program.
+Fall 2018: we have the opportunity to prevent a planned killing of stray dogs and cats in Romania, where we carry out a neutering program.

 The local authorities have agreed to refrain from a "clean-up action" in the event of execution.
 We plan to castrate between 50 and 80 animals with a medical team.